wangshouh/WrapScript/README.md

 - `Wrap` Wrap ERC20 tokens or ETH into NFTs
 - `Unwrap` Unwrap NFT to obtain ERC20 or ETH assets
-- `Update Config` Enter the agent address to obtain relevant information and write it to the configuration file
+- `Add Agency` Enter the agency address to obtain relevant information and write it to the configuration file
 - `Set TokenURI Engine` Modify the tokenURI engine of personal NFT
+- `Create ERC6551 Account` Create an ERC6551 account for NFT

 The following command is used for staking of ERC7527.
 Before running the following command, please make sure you have executed the `Config Stake Push` command in `bun dotAgency.ts`.